 Medical Issues versus an Antidepressant Prescription for Dogs

-If your dog was fine and all of a sudden exhibits strange behaviours that mimic anxiety, call the veterinarian for an assessment.
+If your dog was fine and all of a sudden exhibits strange behaviors that mimic anxiety, call the veterinarian for an assessment.
 Dogs can’t tell you that they don’t feel well.
-Instead, they may try to show you through various behaviours and actions.
+Instead, they may try to show you through various behaviors and actions.